 Sections 2 & 3: Strengths and Opportunities

 This section looks at specific areas of strengths and opportunities.
-The items in the multi-select lists are identical and in the same order to make it easier for the reviewer to process (rather than having to read an entire new list).
+The items in the multi-select lists are identical and in the same order to make it easier for the reviewer to process.

-These items are designed to be generic and reflect what we believe to be both a) general enough to apply across an organization, regardless of role and b) the most valuable, relevant and actionable for individuals.
-Our items were created after a thorough a review of current and historical 360° instruments, literature in the learning and development space, and common areas that professional coaches and workplace trainers provide development in.
+These items are designed to be generic and reflect what we believe to be both (a) general enough to apply across an organization, regardless of role and (b) the most valuable, relevant and actionable for individuals.
+Our items were created after a thorough review of current and historical 360° instruments, literature in the learning and development space, and common areas that professional coaches and workplace trainers provide development in.

 You can tailor the questions to reflect the most important behaviors in your organization and your own competency frameworks.
 However, to limit administrative burden and reporting complexity, we recommend that you keep these options as generic as possible across your company and avoid creating multiple separate surveys based on individual roles.